 - These courses may reflect a single area of interest or the full range of our English program offerings across all areas of English studies--literature, creative writing, professional writing, film, and language/linguistics.

-- Students are also encouraged to complete an intership to prepare them with essential work experience.
+- Students are also encouraged to complete an internship to prepare them with essential work experience.

 For more information, visit the College of Arts, Humanities, and Social Sciences.